Skip to content

 Module electronics

 SunSolve Yield models the full electrical behaviour of photovoltaic modules using a physically based circuit approach.
 Each solar cell is represented by a one-diode equivalent circuit, connected in a network that replicates the module’s true electrical layout — including series and parallel strings, interconnects, and optional bypass diodes.
-The light-generated current for every cell is directly derived from the ray-traced optical absorption, while temperature-dependent electrical parameters are solved at each time step to determine current–voltage (IV) characteristics and module output.
+The light-generated current for every cell is derived from the ray-traced optical absorption, and temperature-dependent electrical parameters are solved at each time step to determine current–voltage (IV) characteristics and module output.
 This approach provides a consistent, physics-based link between optical, thermal, and electrical domains within the simulation.

 The module circuit comprises an array of ‘connectors’ and ‘cell strings’ joined via a matrix of node points (see figures below).